digitalis75/Usercentric-Project-Monkees/README.md

 ## Technology Used

-The code is written in HTML and CSS, addited in Cloud9.
+* HTML5

-Also used:
+* CSS3
 * Bootstrap - a css framework;
 * JQuery -  a JavaScript library for simplifying HTML DOM;
-* Font-Awesome - a font and icon toolkit, based on CSS and LESS;
+* The code is addited in Cloud9.

 ## Testing